SkoolNotes/Taproot/2020HIST201/KBhHIST201AcienRegime.md

 	* Development of the new *bourgeoisie* class — small merchants and shopkeepers

 ## Need of Reform
-The established merchantilist theory came under challenge by newer philosophies like the free market theory
+The established merchantilist theory came under challenge by newer philosophies like the free market theory.

-	* Adam Smith's free market economy/baurseiosie challenged mercantilistic economy
+* **Adam Smith**'s free market economy/baurseiosie challenged mercantilistic economy
-	* Old France very Roman Catholic
-		*  Church owned large amount of resources => almost 10%
-		*  Monarchs crowed in cathedrals